Mudpuppy12/doozer/README.md

 This is a POC that will hopefully expand into something more useful.
 The goal is to create a restful api that can trigger defined tasks to execute and given to workers.
 The execution will return a result or issue a task ID if the executing takes longer than 5 seconds.
 You can then use the task_id to query the status and retrieve the results from the client.

 POC will be based off echo framework and the machinery framework.
-It is also a learning experience in switching from python to Go.
+It is a learning experience for me switching from python to Go.

+I am using gb (https://getgb.io/) for a build tool  and atom (https://atom.io/) Go extensions for an editor.

 # Features